MasterVoices | Orchestra of St. Lukes | Ted Sperling, Conductor

 Victoria Clark maintains a remarkable career as actor, teacher, and director.
 She has co-starred in twelve Broadway shows, and countless off-Broadway and regional productions.
 Victoria received the 2005 Tony, Drama Desk and Outer Critics Circle Awards for her luminous portrayal of Margaret Johnson in The Light in the Piazza, and received three additional Tony nominations for her work in Sister Act, Cinderella, and Gigi.

-Clark has directed the Conor McPherson drama, The Dance of Death which is currently being presented at the Classic Stage Company theater.
+Clark has directed the Conor McPherson drama, The Dance of Death which was presented at the Classic Stage Company theater.
 Prior to that she directed the world premiere of Scaffolding for “Inner Voices”.
 In 2016, she directed Newton’s Cradle (New York Musical Theater Festival, Best Musical & Best Director), The Trouble With Doug (Fredericia Theater in Denmark), Hansel and Gretl and Heidi and Günther (Village Theater Festival of New Musicals), Mary Jo Shen’s Paper Piano.
 She has also directed for the Philadelphia Opera Theater, Texas Opera Theater, Chautauqua Opera and the 92nd Street Y. She recently directed the short film For Me & My Gal for NikoFrank Productions.

 She serves on the Board of Trustees for the Kurt Weill Foundation and New York City Center.
 She resides in Manhattan with her husband Tom Reidy, and their Golden Retriever, Ollie.